 Children and Young People with Complex Disabilities and/or Life-Limiting and Life-Threatening Illnesses in the UK

-True Colours is committed to making a positive difference to the lives of children and young people with complex disabilities and/or life-limiting and life-threatening illnesses.
-The Trust is committed to supporting these children and their families to ensure that they can live happy, fulfilled lives.
+In the UK, True Colours works to make a positive difference to the lives of children and young people with complex disabilities and/or life-limiting and life-threatening illnesses.
+We aim to provide support to enable these children and their families to live happy, fulfilled lives.
 This includes access to palliative care which should be a right for all who have a life-limiting or life-threatening illness.

 We are very aware of the need to listen to parents and carers to improve support for families.
 In 2018, following consultation with our Parent Adviser Lisa Spinks, we launched the Breathing Spaces Fund to improve parent/carer rooms in hospitals.
 In 2019 we built on this programme with a grant to WellChild’s Family Tree Network – an online network which enables parents of children with exceptional health needs to be included, supported and listened to.
 We also made a grant towards the Martin House Research Centre at the University of York towards a coordinator who will support patient and public engagement in every aspect of the Centre’s work.

 We continue to focus on support for those who have been bereaved of a child, through various pieces of work including funding for the Childhood Bereavement Network, new resources to support schools and a new grant towards research into the experiences of bereaved parents and families.

 We have long been aware of a lack of accurate data on disabled children and children with life-limiting and/or life-threatening illnesses.
 This lack makes it difficult to plan, fund and deliver services to meet the need of every child and their family.
 We continue to provide funding to enable Anne Pinney, the True Colours Data Champion, to provide expert technical support to improve the use and understanding of existing data which is fundamental to commissioning good services.